randax/kafka-streams-workshop/README.md

 prepared before.
 In this last exercise, you are not that lucky!

 When Karina showed the search application to the rest of the team she got a lot of praise for what she had accomplished in such a short amount of time.
-It reminded you to ask her for another cappuccino - this time better make it a double!

 The successful demo inspired the project manager.
 "Why can't we filter books by genres?
 Show me true crime - that's all I listen to!"
 And the database administrator Bjarte joined in, rather sarcastically.
 "That should be easy!
 Genres are